This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 Guyana

-A veterinary certificate, rabies vaccination, and in some cases an import permit are required.
+A veterinary certificate, rabies vaccination and, in some cases, an import permit are required.

 Colombia